smiggiddy/kubernetes-the-hard-way/docs/04-certificate-authority.md

-# Provisioning a CA and Generating TLS Certificates
+scp# Provisioning a CA and Generating TLS Certificates

 In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using the popular openssl tool, then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.